-- Through a TCP/IP Ethernet connection to the controllers in the storage subsystem - Through a TCP/IP connection to the host-agent software that is installed on a host computer, which in turn is directly attached to the storage subsystem through the Fibre Channel input/output (I/O) path
+Through a TCP/IP Ethernet connection to the controllers in the storage subsystem.
+Through a TCP/IP network connection to a host computer with host-agent software installed on it, which in turn is directly attached to the storage subsystem through the Fibre Channel input/output (I/O) path.